CenturyLinkCloud/PublicKB/Cloud Application Manager/Automating Deployments/template-box.md

     **Note:** When you import from a file or a URL, make sure its content is formatted in Terraform format (HCL or JSON syntax) and follows the Terraform template conventions.

     In this walkthrough, we import a [sample Basic Two-Tier Architecture in Google Cloud templates](https://github.com/terraform-providers/terraform-provider-google/tree/2.0.0/examples/two-tier) from a GitHub repository URL.
-When we save, all the Terraform configurations from the repository URL are ported over.
+When we save, all the Terraform configuration files from the repository URL are ported over.

 **Step 2.
 Author the template**